Why sustainable tourism has (so far) failed

 Technology is great, right?
 It’s what’s made it possible for us to cross oceans in a matter of hours rather than weeks, and communicate real-time with anyone, anywhere in the world with nothing more than a simple mobile app and an internet connection.
 But technology also put us in the ‘pickle’ we’re in now, with a rapidly warming planet, polluted environment, collapsing biodiversity, etc.

 Tourism is, of course, no exception.
 For instance, decarbonizing the aviation sector is a pressing need, not only for tourism but for transportation in general.
-But that’s going to take decades, and until we get there we need to not only think very carefully about when and whether we really need to fly (I wrote more on that topic here), but also about the other things we can do to reduce our tourism footprints.
-And unfortunately, technofixes are simply not gonna get us there.
+But that’s going to take decades, and until we get there we need to not only think very carefully about when and whether we really need to fly (I wrote more on that topic here), but also about what else we can do to reduce our tourism footprints.

 Incomplete understanding of the problem

-One thing I’ve begun to realize with my studies thus far (in case you’ve missed it, I’m working on a Master of Science degree in Sustainable Development), is that there is a significant lack of research and study of the impact of tourism, both at the individual community and aggregate levels.
-It’s something I’m starting to focus on more specifically in my studies, because I think it goes without saying that it’s really hard to fix a problem that you don’t fully understand in the first place.
+One thing I learned in my Master’s program is that there is a significant lack of research and study of the impact of tourism, both at the individual community and aggregate levels.
+It’s something I’m starting to focus on more specifically in my independent research, because I think it goes without saying that it’s really hard to fix a problem that you don’t fully understand in the first place.

 Alright then, what needs to be done?